Nursing Pad Guide: Which Type Is Best for You?

 The Silver Lining (Literally)

 Unlike traditional nursing pads that just sit there absorbing milk, these cups actually create a healing environment.
+If you are struggling with pain, learn how silver nursing cups heal sore nipples effectively.
 The silver has natural antimicrobial properties (fancy talk for "helps prevent infection"), and the design gives your poor, tired nipples room to breathe.
 No more sticking to fabric!

 The Great Nursing Pad Evolution